bzsy911/Zipai/README.md

 ## Version 0.2

+- Alternating dealer for each games
 - Human Player play the first card
-- Flip cards until pool used up
+- Pass and open cards until pool used up
 - Automatic Dia, Xiao, Pao
-- Alternating dealer for following games

 ## Version 0.1